SiriDB/siridb-docs/content/servers/alter_server/log_level.md

 ---
-title: "log level"
+title: "set log level"
-weight: 69
+weight: 70
 ---

 With the argument *--log-level* it's possible to start with a certain log level.